EPOC-NZ/JuDGE.jl/docs/src/tutorials.md

 A `Tree` can be built in many different ways.
 A `Tree` simply consists of the root node of the tree, and a list of all the nodes in the tree.
 This is defined as a nested set of subtrees, with the final nodes being `Leaf` nodes.
-Each subtree simply defines its parent and children, and there are functions that facilitate the probability of arriving at the node, and the data that corresponds to the node, can be referenced through dictionaries.
+Each subtree simply defines its parent and children, and there are functions that facilitate defining the probability of arriving at the node, and the data that corresponds to the node, can be referenced through dictionaries.